Varieties information

 A variety has agricultural value if it is better than the comparable authorised varieties in terms of all its value-determining characteristics.
 An improvement can be given if the test variety outperforms the most valuable authorised variety in an important value characteristic such as an agronomic criterion, in an essential resistance characteristic, in yield or in certain quality parameters, or if the value-determining characteristics are combined more favourably.
 At least in one growing region, the "best" authorised variety must therefore be outperformed in this overall assessment; the growing regions are defined differently for the plant species.
 This way of interpreting the cultural value promotes the diversification and regionalisation of the range.

 The value testing is carried out in accordance with the procedures laid down in the "Methods for Seed and Varieties - Guidelines for Variety Value Testing".
 The variety tests at each location are designed as exact trials with repetition of the test elements and randomisation of the plots.
 Influences on variety behaviour due to soil differences in the trial field can be compensated for by the random distribution of the plots.
 Otherwise, the variety tests should be carried out as practically as possible.
-Fungicides are not used, or are only used in some of the trials, in order to be able to assess the variety's reaction to diseases.
+In order to be able to assess the variety's reaction to diseases, fungicides are not used or are only used in some of the trials.

 Quality aspects are an integral part of the authorisation procedure.
 Essential analyses concern the milling and baking quality of common wheat and spelt, the suitability for pasta production of durum wheat, the bread rye quality of rye, the brewing and feed value of barley, the feed value of oats and the grain sorting of grain maize.
 For protein crops and forage crops, they relate to the crude protein content, for oilseed crops to the oil content and for grain rape to the glucosinolate content.
 For sugar beet, the sugar content and technological suitability are analysed and for potatoes, the suitability as table, processing or starch potato.